Vocabulary

 What is vocabulary?

 Vocabulary refers to the words we must know and understand to communicate effectively.
 It is the knowledge of words and word meanings.
 Reading vocabulary refers to words we recognise or use in print.
-The words we need to know to understand what we read.
+These are the words we need to know to understand what we read.

 Why is vocabulary important for reading instruction?